 What is a digital object identifier (DOI)?

-What are the components of a digital object identifier (DOI)?
+Components of a digital object identifier (DOI)

-A DOI typically consists of two parts:
+A DOI typically consists of two parts: prefix and suffix.

 • Prefix: A unique identifier assigned to an organisation, usually a 4-digit number (e.g. 10.1000).